-Acts as an incentive-While the employer, by providing the group life insurance cover makes it attractive for the employee to work under him, sometimes the GLIS acts as an incentives for people to subscribe to various offers.
+Acts as an incentive-While the employer, by providing the group life insurance cover, makes it attractive for the employee to work under him, sometimes the GLIS acts as an incentive for people to subscribe to various offers.
 Banks for example, are known to club group life insurance schemes into their fixed or savings account products to attract depositors.

 Security net for all the members-Life insurance can be costly and insurers decide a premium on a case to case basis.
-Sometimes past medical history and lifestyle of an individual may result in his being denied insurance cover.
-Group life insurance scheme, on the other hand provides for all group members just by their group membership.
+Sometimes past medical history and lifestyle of an individual may result in him being denied insurance cover.
+Group life insurance scheme, on the other hand, provides for all group members just by their group membership.

 Convertibility-Though group life insurance cover ceases to operate with termination of employment, it can be converted into an individual life insurance cover, albeit at a higher cost if the insurer so wishes.
 But the discounted rate at which the group life insurance plan was available will not apply once he/she ceases to be member of the group.